jackrea07/BSafeHelmet/README.md

 ### Bluetooth communication
 - The HC05 is meant for simple bluetooth over serial and cannot recieve reasonable audio quality over bluetooth, nor can it send regular data over bluetooth to remedy this an ESP32 will be used to do all the audio/bluetooth processing.
 - HC05 does not have any working code in this github as of 11/5, and the code included in main3.c has an unknown bug (clock speed?).
 It does however work in Keil uVision with their packages and header files.

+## Building the BSafe components
+### OnBoard project
+- To build the OnBoard project, you must first download the latest version of Code Composer Studio found here: https://www.ti.com/tool/download/CCSTUDIO/12.5.0.
+- Next, clone the repository from GitHub to a local directory on your machine.
+- Once the repository is cloned, open Code Composer Studio.
+When prompted to choose a workspace, choose the cloned "BSafeHelmet/OnBoard" directory.
+- Lastly, in CCS, click on "Import project", and choose the cloned "BSafeHelmet/OnBoard/UltraSonic" directory.
+- You will now be able to build the project in the CCS IDE.
+- Note: if you receive include errors upon first build, right click the project name ("UltraSonic") in the Project Explorer tab and click on "Properties".
+Then navigate to Build -> Arm Properties -> Include Options.
+Delete the current path to the SW-TM4C-2.2.0.295 SDK and replace with your exact path to the SDK.
+The build should now work with no errors.